First graphene semiconductor could lead to faster computers – DW – 01/04/2024

 Experts say the innovation holds huge potential for the electronics industry.
 For one thing, it could allow us to create new graphene semiconductors which are much more powerful, but use less energy than their silicon counterparts.

-"This would mean phones could last for weeks without running out of battery, reduce energy consumption in all parts of our lives, reducing costs and the pollution from fossil fuels," Haigh added.
+"This would mean phones could last for weeks without running out of battery, reduce energy consumption in all parts of our lives, reducing costs and the pollution from fossil fuels," she added.

 De Heer said his discovery could change the future of electronics.

-For one, the new graphene superconductors could accelerate the development quantum computing technologies.
+For one, the new graphene superconductors could accelerate the development of quantum computing technologies.

 Quantum computers can solve problems in seconds that would take ordinary super computers millennia to do, but they're still in development.